digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 JSON API Server
 ~~~~~~~~~~~~~~~

-To match the changes to the Ledger-Api, the JSON API similarly supports
+To match the changes to the Ledger API, the JSON API similarly supports
 package-name queries and command submission.

 PQS & Daml Shell